-The Locally Led Approach aims to challenge inequity in the system and work more closely with communities that face higher barriers to being physically active.
+The Locally Led Approach aims to challenge inequity in the system and work more closely with communities, organisations and groups that face higher barriers to being physically active.
 An important part of the approach is acknowledging that, as a sector, we do not have all the answers, and it is our responsibility to become partners, enablers and connectors and to identify new ways of working.
-Within a community there are multiple influences and challenges, as well as many organisations and agencies with their own agendas.
-To create positive change, we must put the interests, desires and needs of communities first and identify where sport and active recreation can play a positive role.
+Communities, organisations and groups face multiple influences and challenges, and many organisations and agencies have their own agendas.
+To create positive change, we must put the interests, desires and needs of communities first and identify where play, active recreation and sport can play a positive role.

-Across the country, many of our partners are taking a locally led approach to working alongside identified communities.
-They are seeking new partners at regional and local levels and to improve their understanding of the communities they are working with.
-Locally led is about using more targeted methods and integrating learning as an important part of the process.
-Once we understand what works, it is critical to effectively share the lessons and how they could benefit other communities across the country.
+Across the country, many of our partners are taking a Locally Led Approach to working alongside identified communities.
+They are seeking new partners to improve their understanding of the communities, organisations and groups they are working with.
+Locally Led is about using more targeted methods and integrating learning as an important part of the process.
+Once we understand what works, it is critical to effectively share the lessons and how they could benefit other communities, organisations and groups across the country.

-As a sector, we need to think locally, find other likeminded people and take action.

-Locally Led is one of the Three Approaches promoted by Sport NZ: Insights, Locally Led and Physical Literacy are guides to creating better quality experiences for participants.

-WHO ARE OUR In many cases, communities are geographical.
-They are suburbs, COMMUNITIES? small towns or even neighbourhoods.
+sportnz.org.nz

+Who are our communities?

+A community can be a geographical location, such as a suburb or small town, organisation, schools/kura or a population group.

 Many people strongly connect to where they live and feel a sense of ownership to their place.
 It also provides the opportunity to include a variety of people and groups, who will have their own interests and strengths, which creates an opportunity for positive change.

-Communities can also be defined as those people who identify themselves as a community through a connection such as a culture, whanau or common cause, practice or interest.
-A sense of belonging and identity is intrinsic within this definition.
-Communities can therefore be thought of in terms of connected networks or systems from which development or change can happen.
-This means communities of focus (for locally led ways of working) can be defined in several ways - and how that is done will vary for different places and at different times.
-Local knowledge, conversations and insights will help local organisations to determine the most feasible and viable ways of working with identified communities towards mutually agreed goals in ways that build on strengths and assets.
-PRINCIPLES OF Locally Led principles aim to provide a framework for working well THE LOCALLY LED with communities, to help them deliver quality sport and active APPROACH recreation experiences.
-They are relevant for any organisations seeking mutual benefit with the communities they aim to work with.
+Communities can also be defined as a network or population group through a shared connection such as a culture, whānau, common cause, common barrier, practice or interest.

+Communities can therefore be thought of in terms of connected networks or systems where development or change can happen.
+This means communities of focus (for Locally Led ways of working) can be defined in several ways.

+Principles of the Locally Led Approach

+Locally Led principles aim to provide a framework for working well with communities to help them deliver quality play, active recreation and sport experiences.